+The filing of a charge does not automatically cause a petition to be held in abeyance.
 When a party to a representation proceeding files an unfair labor practice charge and desires to block the processing of the petition, the party must file a request that the petition be blocked and must simultaneously file a written offer of proof in support of the charge that contains the names of the witnesses and a summary of each witness's anticipated testimony.
-Form NLRB-5546 may be used to request to block the processing of a petition and to provide the offer of proof.
+Accordingly, the regional office will not block a representation case unless the party filing the unfair labor practice charge files a request that the petition be blocked and the required offer of proof.
+Form NLRB-5546 may be used to request to block a petition and to provide the offer of proof.
 The charging party requesting to block the processing of the petition must promptly make its witnesses available.
-If the Regional Director determines that the party's offer of proof does not describe evidence that, if proven, would interfere with employees' free choice in an election or would be inherently inconsistent with the petition itself, and thus would require that the processing of the petition be held in abeyance absent special circumstances, the Regional Director shall continue to process the petition and proceed to issuance of certification of results.
+If the regional director determines that the party's offer of proof does not describe evidence that, if proven, would interfere with employees' free choice in an election or would be inherently inconsistent with the petition itself, and thus would require that the processing of the petition be held in abeyance absent special circumstances, the regional director shall continue to process the petition and conduct the election where appropriate.
+Sec.
+103.20, Rules and Regulations.